Psychological Tactics of Manipulation

 Social Comparison

 The Social Comparison Theory describes how we compare ourselves to others.
-Many people measure their success, attractiveness, and presence of personality traits through the comparison of others.
+Many people measure their success, attractiveness, and presence of personality traits through their comparison of others.
 Manipulators know this tendency well.
 They may use social comparison to convince people to take action.
 “Your friend at work does this for her partner.”
-“The celebrity in the magazine in on X diet...you should be too.”
+“The celebrity in the magazine is on X diet...you should be too.”

 Monetary reward

-Manipulators may play into a person’s greed by offering them money to commit acts that they normally wouldn't commit.
+Manipulators may play into a person’s greed by offering money to commit acts they normally wouldn't commit.
 If you were offered a million dollars, would you commit a crime?

 Psychological Tactics of Manipulation - Examples

 Let’s put your knowledge to the test.
-The following are some examples of manipulation that have been defined in this post.
-Try not to scan too far to the bottom and guess what type of manipulation is being described!
+The following are some examples of manipulation defined in this post.
+Try not to scan too far to the bottom, and guess what type of manipulation is described!

 Example #1

 Jenny is telling her girlfriend, Marissa, that she wants Marissa to be more open and friendly to her family members.
-This is an issue that has caused tension between the two women for a long time.
-Marissa has pushed back on this idea for months, but Jenny is clearly expressing her wants and needs to Marissa.
+This issue has caused tension between the two women for a long time.
+Marissa has pushed back on this idea for months, but Jenny clearly expresses her wants and needs to Marissa.
 Instead of considering Jenny’s idea, Marissa begins to cry and pout.
-She tells Jenny she doesn’t know why Jenny is being so mean to her.
-Jenny did not yell or scream or call Marissa names - just calmly explained that it would make Jenny happy if Marissa was more friendly to her family.
+She tells Jenny she doesn’t know why Jenny is so mean to her.
+Jenny did not yell or scream or call Marissa names - just calmly explained that it would make Jenny happy if Marissa were more friendly to her family.
 But with Marissa’s crying, Jenny just puts a pin in the whole conversation.
-It’s exhausting to try to talk through these issues if Marissa is whining and pouting like a child.
+Trying to talk through these issues is exhausting if Marissa is whining and pouting like a child.

 Example #2

 Brad asked Simone out on a date, but Simone was not interested.
-Even on the days that she had nothing to do, she did not want to spend any time alone with Brad.
+Even on days when she had nothing to do, she did not want to spend time alone with Brad.
 Upon hearing this, Brad tried to “up the ante.”
-He asked Simone if she would want to go on the date with him, knowing that he’d pay for the whole meal.
+He asked Simone if she wanted to go on the date with him, knowing he’d pay for the whole meal.
 She said no. What if it was a three-course meal at one of the best restaurants in town?
 No. What if he took her shopping afterward?
-Still no. Brad continued to up the ante with more expensive and elaborate plans in the hopes that Simone would cave and say yes.
+Still no. Brad continued to up the ante with more expensive and elaborate plans, hoping that Simone would cave and say yes.

 Example #3

-John is approached by his boss, Greg, about reimbursing a personal expense with company money.
+His boss, Greg, approaches John about reimbursing a personal expense with company money.
 John feels uneasy about this, as he believes it toes the line between what can be covered by the company.
 When Greg asks him just to bend the truth a little bit, John says he can’t.
 This doesn’t make Greg happy.
 He tells John that if John can’t be trusted to be loyal to his boss, how can he be expected to receive a promotion?
-Worse, Greg assures John that there are plenty of people looking for jobs who would bend the truth.
+Worse, Greg assures John that plenty of people are looking for jobs who would bend the truth.

-Okay, think you know which tactic of manipulation is being used in each example?
+Okay, do you know which tactic of manipulation is used in each example?
 Here are the answers.

 Example #1 is an example of regression.